 Nice to know before you go

 As mentioned above, take your time on the challenging, winding mountain roads, and keep an eye out for lay-bys so you can let oncoming traffic pass on narrow sections.
+Driving here is not for the faint-hearted.
+Expect a lot of traffic during the busy summer months.

 Information for cyclists: Be aware that this is a demanding mountain ride where you'll encounter long and steep climbs and descents.
 For the easiest ride, start at Grotli.
 During the summer there's a lot of traffic along this route, so it's best to go in early June or September.